nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "Graduate Researcher at the University of Melbourne specializing in Trustworthy AI"
+excerpt: "4th year AI/ML PhD Candidate at the University of Melbourne"
 author_profile: true
 redirect_from:
   - /about/